g3ar/smallscripts/README.md

 # smallscripts

-This repo contains small scripts than makes my life easier.
+This repo contains small scripts that makes my life easier.
 Use it if you like it;)

 ## routetolocal